JonShim/JonShim/README.md

-- 👋 Hi, I’m @JonShim (Jonathan Shim), a Chemical Engineering student at the University of Waterloo
+- 👋 Hi, I’m @JonShim (Jonathan Shim), a Music Technology student at Douglas College (formerly a Chemical Engineering student at the University of Waterloo)
-- 👀 I’m interested in learning game development, and database management
+- 👀 I’m interested in game dev, sound design for interactive media, and music system design for games
-- 🌱 I’m currently working on C#, HTML/CSS, JavaScript, ASP.NET Core, and SQL
+- 🌱 I’m currently working on Wwise and FMOD for Unity and Unreal Engine
-- 💞️ I’m looking to collaborate on projects, especially with regards to optimization
+- 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me : Email j22shim@uwaterloo.ca
+- 📫 How to reach me : Email shimthenotes@gmail.com

 <!---
 JonShim/JonShim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.